validatedpatterns/docs/content/contribute/extending-a-pattern.md

 # annotations:
 #   argocd.argoproj.io/sync-options: SkipDryRunOnMissingResource=true
 #
-#   NOTE if needed you can use argocd synch-wave to delay a manifest
+#   NOTE if needed you can use argocd sync-wave to delay a manifest
 #   argocd.argoproj.io/sync-wave: "3"
 spec:
  entityOperator: